EIE2-IAC-Labs/RiscV-CPU/README.md

 * A new branch for each new feature

 * a `playground` branch for each version.
-Changes are made in separate branches and the playground is updated using either merges or cherry-picks.
+This is the branch where the tinkering and debugging is done in.
+Major required changes are made in separate branches and the playground is updated using either merges or cherry-picks.

 * Once a version has been completed, the playground is branched out to a `VERSION-<NUMBER>-<NAME>` branch and to a new playground for the subsequent version.